ArboreumDev/credit-union-frontend/README.md

 to derisk the loan by lending at less favorable terms and taking the first loss in case of partial defaults [Product Demo](https://www.youtube.com/watch?v=iN3Bl4Xchwg)

+Check out branch [/algorandCore](https://github.com/ArboreumDev/frontend/tree/algorandCore) for our algorand-integration:

+- onboarding process includes creating an account on circle (to create deposit addresses for fiat, eth-USDC, & algorand-USDC)
+- allow manual deposits into user-accounts with algoConnect wallet

+(DEPRECATED:)

 ## Features

 - Graphql API using Hasura